Uploading SourceMap During Project Build¶

 How to DEBUG¶

-If the corresponding sourcemap is not found during runtime, you can set the environment variable DEBUG=guance:sourcemap-upload
+If during the run process, the corresponding sourcemap is not found, you can set the environment variable DEBUG=guance:sourcemap-upload

 or configure logLevel: verbose

-when running the build command to view detailed logs.
+to run the build command and check detailed runtime logs.

 Precautions¶